crxssed7/notable-figures/figures/Alan Turing.md

 AlanTuring.net – Turing Archive for the History of Computing by Jack Copeland

-The Turing Archive – contains scans of some unpublished documents and material from the King's College, Cambridge archive
+The Turing Digital Archive – contains scans of some unpublished documents and material from the King's College, Cambridge archive

 Alan Turing Papers – University of Manchester Library, Manchester